1 August 2025, 9:49 am

 By Eman Yonah Oruk

-Concerns are mounting in Wirao parish, Aber subcounty, as reports of illegal fee collection by NIRA staff threaten to hinder residents’ access to registration services.
+Concerns are mounting in Wirao Parish, Aber Sub county, as reports of illegal fee collection by NIRA staff threaten to hinder residents’ access to registration services.
 Over 100 residents from 17 villages—including Barlong B and A, Dago Itolo, Wangdwe, Acan Kwete, Alobo Lac A and B, Dam Amalo, Dam B, Dam C, Ayom Apwono, and Wirao—have lodged complaints about officials demanding payments for registration and LC1 chairperson recommendations.

 Another resident, Martin Christ Ongora, shared a similar ordeal.
 He was charged 6,000 shillings for three individuals.
 He noted that the amount varied depending on who was approached—some were asked for 2,000 or even 1,000 shillings, particularly first-time registrants.

 These practices have discouraged many residents from pursuing registration.
 With food insecurity and long travel distances already posing challenges, such illegal fees add further barriers.
-Ongora urged the Oyam district local government to intervene and assist the affected communities.
+Ongora urged the Oyam District Local Government to intervene and assist the affected communities.

 In response, Meregurewa Moses, a senior NIRA officer in Oyam, stated via phone that registration forms are not for sale and promised to visit the area to address the issue.

 Oyam District Commissioner Sgt.
-Shilako James confirmed that NIN registration through NIRA is a government-funded program.
+Shilako James confirmed that NIN registration through NIRA is a government-funded programme.
 He emphasised that registration, renewal, and fresh applications are free of charge—except in cases involving lost national IDs (which require a police report and a fee of 50,000 shillings) or name changes, which must be paid for at the bank.
 He warned that anyone found collecting illegal fees would be dealt with according to the law.